Pi-Apps-Coders/website/src/about.md

 # Who wrote Pi-Apps?

 Pi-Apps's main developers are GitHub users [Botspot](https://github.com/Botspot) and [theofficialgman](https://github.com/theofficialgman).
-[Itai-Nelken](https://github.com/Itai-Nelken) is also an additional maintainer.
 Pi-Apps has many other contributors, you can find them listed below sorted by number of commits contributed to the Pi-Apps.

 </div>
 <div class="infobox top">